allthingslinux/code-of-conduct/README.md

 Our server prioritizes respect for each other above all else.

+Maintain a respectful and humble attitude in all interactions.
+Avoid displaying unwarranted arrogance or belittling others.

+Refrain from excessive emotional oversharing.
+Be considerate of the emotional impact your words may have on others.

 Harassment of any form is strictly prohibited.
 Discord is designed to be a welcoming space for everyone, and harassment hinders the growth of healthy communities.
 Behavior, such as continuous bullying, doxxing, or raiding is not permitted.

 Hate speech or any form of discriminatory conduct is not accepted here.
 Hate speech is defined as any expression that instigates violence or promotes prejudice against others based on their unique characteristics.